Creationists win most evolution debates, but it's not because there's good evidence for their side.

 I give two recent examples of creationist dishonesty in the text boxes below the debate video.
 I ran across these myself.
 The examples are typical of everything I've found for 15 years.

 I hear creationists say all the time how they've researched the issues, and for 15 years I've been tracking down their claims without once finding one who had properly done his homework (a recent example).
 I've read both sides, dug deeper, and gotten to the root over and over and over again.
-The liars, very sadly, are the Christians.
+The deceitful ones, very sadly, are the Christians.
 Scientists are human.
 They make mistakes, and some are dishonest.
 But the only side with a systematically dishonest and purposefully ignorant approach to the evidence is the Christian creationist side.

 I hate that as much as you do, but it's true.